PostHog/posthog.com/contents/handbook/people/hiring-process/hiring-process.md

 *   Dribble
 *   AngelList

-It is important before starting outreach like this that you consider _why_ a candidate messaged through this approach would move to us, so that your note to them can explain why you felt it might be a nice fit.
+It is important before starting outreach like this that we consider _why_ a candidate messaged through this approach would move to us, so that our note to them can explain why we felt it might be a nice fit.

 ### Booking meetings

-If you are booking meetings through Workable, you should connect your Google Calendar and Zoom accounts under Settings first - this enables you to schedule meetings from within Workable itself.
-This way, Workable will automatically populate the calendar invitation with all the useful info for interviewers like resumes so you don't need to do it manually.
+To book meetings through Workable, the Google Calendar and Zoom accounts need to be connected under Settings first - this enables us to schedule meetings from within Workable itself.
+This way, Workable will automatically populate the calendar invitation with all the useful info for interviewers like resumes so we don't need to do it manually.

-When you book, you have the option of selecting a Google Meet or Zoom call.
-You should default to Zoom unless you are scheduling a meeting that you are not attending yourself, in which case use Google Meet (as Zoom will require you to attend as host).
+When we book a meeting, we have the option of selecting a Google Meet or Zoom call.
+Zoom should be the default, unless we are scheduling a meeting where the organised is not attending themselves, in which case use Google Meet (as Zoom will requires the host to attend).

 ## Our interview process